muehlbacher/molecule-generator/README.md

 **Rank 3 of 100 students**

 # Description
-The aim of this challenge is to develop methods that can generate realistic molecules.
-To this end, machine learning techniques should be used that model the distribution of molecules and can generate new data.
+The aim of this challenge was to develop a model that can generate realistic molecules.
+The Molecules are represented as Simplified Molecular Input Line Entry Specification (SMILE) strings.
+It's a form of line notation for describing the structure of chemical species using ASCII strings.
+So you can handle the Molecules like text with certain constraints.
+To this end, a Long Short-Term Memory (LSTM) Network was trained to model the distribution of the molecules (SMILE strings) and generate new data.

-We provide a large set of human-designed molecules as training data set from which your method can learn.
-The main task is to achieve a low Frechet ChemNet Distance (FCD) while auxiliary metrics "novelty", "validity" and "uniqueness" should be kept high.
+A large set of human-designed molecules was provided as training data from which our model learned.
+The main task was to achieve a low Frechet ChemNet Distance (FCD) while auxiliary metrics "novelty", "validity" and "uniqueness" should be kept high.

 Metric: Frechet ChemNet Distance (FCD)